 So what does that mean for a bowl of weed staying in your system?
 Does smoking that same amount across different devices hit you differently?
 In a few ways, so always know what you are consuming and always use it responsibly.

-To break down how long a bowl stays in your system through different methods, we can start with the most well-known and straightforward: smoking a pipe (since we are basing our ‘measurement off of a bowl).
+To break down how long a bowl stays in your system through different methods, we can start with the most well-known and straightforward: smoking a pipe (since we are basing our ‘measurement on a bowl).
 It is not unusual for ¼-⅓ of a gram, a.k.a a bowl, to contain anywhere between 50 mg to 80 mg of THC.

 So, that bowl you might have smoked 5 days ago should be out of your system by now.
-If you took a hit any time sooner, not only do you have a time frame to work with, you still have time for
+If you took a hit any time sooner, not only do you have a time frame to work with, you still have time for extra detox measures.

 But say you decide to load that bad boy in a vape cartridge: Will the stay in your system longer?
 It pretty much only stays longer if you vape more than a bowl and vape consistently.
 The rate at which a bowl stays in your system virtually stays the same between smoking and vaping.